jmbuhr/tree-sitter-markdown/CONTRIBUTING.md

 # Contributing

 All contributions are welcome.
-Specifically, if you found a bug or have a suggestion for a new feature or markdown extension, you can always open an [issue] or [pull request].
+Specifically, if you found a bug or have a suggestion for a new feature or quarto extension, you can always open an [issue] or [pull request].

 ## Issues

 If you open an issue please give a short description of your bug or feature along with a code example.
-If there is a relevant spec like the [CommonMark Spec][commonmark] or the [GitHub Flavored Markdown Spec][gfm] please link it in the issue.
+If there is a relevant spec like the [CommonMark Spec][commonmark] or the [GitHub Flavored quarto Spec][gfm] please link it in the issue.

 Any feature suggestions are welcome.
 The grammar should by default only support